-Spring in New York City is all about new beginnings: the start of baseball season, the budding of hundreds of cherry trees in Brooklyn and the annual orchid show at the Bronx’s New York Botanical Garden.
-Your clients can also ramble among old-growth trees in Manhattan’s Central Park, visit an outdoor sculpture museum in Queens and see a classical Chinese garden in Staten Island.
+Spring in New York City is all about new beginnings, like the start of baseball season and the budding of cherry trees in city parks.
+Your clients can visit a cottage in the Bronx where famed American author Edgar Allan Poe briefly lived, ramble among old-growth trees in Manhattan’s Central Park, take in a basketball game at Brooklyn’s Barclays Center, visit an outdoor sculpture museum in Queens and see a classical Chinese garden on Staten Island.

 New York Botanical Garden.
 Photo: Christopher Postlewaite

 Each April and March the Bronx’s New York Botanical Garden fills its glass-walled, Victorian-era conservatory with thousands of orchid blooms.
 Your clients can also hike through woodlands, sprawl out on Daffodil Hill and take in all manner of ferns, trees and wildflowers in the 3.5 acre (14,164 square-meter) Native Plant Garden.

 Art deco and art moderne architectural masterpieces line both sides of the Bronx’s four-mile-long Grand Concourse, which was modeled after Paris’ Champs-Élysées.
 Your clients will also find plenty of galleries, museums and restaurants along the thoroughfare.

 Another borough gem is the Bartow-Pell Mansion Museum, a carefully restored Greek Revival house with a six-acre formal garden that was laid out in 1916.
 The museum is set within vast Pelham Bay Park, a green space that’s three times as large as Manhattan’s Central Park and just as ripe for exploration.
 There’s also the Edgar Allan Poe Cottage, where the noted author of “The Masque of the Red Death” and “The Raven” spent his final years.
 Your clients can tour his former home Thursdays through Sundays, and a free audio guide is available in several languages.